debugevent90901/debugevent90901.github.io/_posts/2023-11-14-Efficient-Parallel-Oblivious-Sorting-for-Hardware-Enclaves.markdown

 #### Software Deliverable

-Our software implementation should be capable of parallelize the existing implementation of the oblivious sorting algorithm on Intel SGX, which accelerates the execution time and improves the performance.
-For now, we cannot state a precise speedup goal, but we anticipate it to be obvious.
+Our software implementation aims to parallelize the existing oblivious sorting algorithm on Intel SGX, enhancing its performance while preserving the oblivious property.
+Although we do not currently specify a precise speedup goal, we anticipate achieving at least a 10x improvement on our 36-core machine.

-To be more specific, we have 4 goals in this deliverables, the first 2 goals are the minimal goals when our work goes slow, the first 3 goals are expected to be done, and the last goal is considered as extra work when our project goes well:
+We have outlined four goals for these deliverables, with the first two considered minimal objectives, the first three expected to be completed, and the last goal viewed as additional work contingent on project progress:

-1. Parallelize the algorithm in Intel SGX.
-Specifically, the multi-way butterfly network presented in the paper.
+1. Parallelization of the Algorithm in Intel SGX:
+    Parallelize the multi-way butterfly network as outlined in the paper.
+The fixed memory access pattern of the butterfly network and the independence of each multi-way "mergesplit" operation make this task achievable.

-2. Enhance the parallelism using SIMD
-3. Optimize memory efficiency during parallel computing
-4. Implement a general framework for multithreading I/O between the SGX Enclave and OS.
+2. Enhancement of Parallelism Using SIMD:
+    Improve parallelism by leveraging the AVX2 instruction set for oblivious compare-and-swap operations.
+Assuming each element contains a payload occupying multiple memory words, SIMD will be employed to accelerate both oblivious compare-and-swap and histogram counting operations.

+3. Optimization of Memory Efficiency During Parallel Computing:
+    Address challenges arising from SGX enclave's limited secure memory size by optimizing memory efficiency during parallelization.
+This step is crucial for mitigating potential issues associated with multi-threading in SGX enclave.

+4. Implementation of a General Framework for Multithreading I/O:
+    Develop a versatile framework for multithreading I/O between the SGX enclave and the operating system.
+The intention is to extend the applicability of our work beyond sorting and shuffling algorithms.
+The goal is to create a broader page-swapping framework, enabling the parallel execution of various algorithms within the SGX enclave.

 #### Poster Deliverable

-The poster session will showcase the performance enhancements achieved by our implementation.
-We will present speedup graphs and output comparisons under varying loads.
-However, the project's nature precludes an interactive demonstration.
+The poster session is designed to highlight the performance improvements achieved through our implementation.
+Our presentation will feature speedup graphs and output comparisons, considering diverse loads (such as the number of elements and the size of each element) and system configurations (enclave size, memory size, with or without SIMD).
+Additionally, we will conduct a thorough analysis to identify bottlenecks influencing the speedup of our implementation.
+Due to the project's nature, an interactive demonstration won't be feasible during the poster session.

 ### PLATFORM CHOICE

-Since the PSC bridge-2 machines do not support secure hardware enclaves, we choose to work on another Linux server that supports Intel SGX.
-Although our implementation uses Intel SGX, the algorithm design should work for any common hardware enclave architecture.
+Due to the absence of secure hardware enclave support on the PSC bridge-2 machines, we have opted to utilize another Linux server located on the 3rd floor of Gates, which is equipped with Intel SGX support.
+It's worth noting that while our implementation is tailored for Intel SGX, the algorithm design is intended to be compatible with common hardware enclave architectures.

-For the programming language, we choose to use C++ with SIMD and multithreading.
-We will also explore the possibility of using OpenMP in Intel SGX, which we are not sure for now due to the hardware characteristics.
+In terms of programming language, we have selected C++ for its ability to deliver high performance and provide low-level control over the operating system, with finer granularities.
+Additionally, we are exploring the potential use of OpenMP in Intel SGX, although its feasibility is yet to be confirmed based on the specific hardware characteristics.

-We think this platform choice makes sense as our project is targeted to parallelize the oblivious sorting in hardware enclaves, among which Intel SGX is a popular and reasonable choice.
-Also, C++ offers great performance and low-level control of the OS with smaller granularities.
+This platform choice aligns well with our project's focus on parallelizing oblivious sorting within hardware enclaves, with Intel SGX being a prevalent and rational selection.

 ### SCHEDULE